T +44 7804 059 426 E firstname.lastname@example.org

 Here are some of the ways in which you can get involved to make a difference.

 Our current campaign is Bright Now: towards fossil free Churches.
 We believe that Churches need to disinvest from fossil fuel companies if they are to retain their integrity in the face of climate change.
-There are many ways to get involved: signing a petition; writing to investment decision-makers; organising an event to raise awareness; or putting forward a motion through regional and national Church governing structures.
-Please visit the Bright Now website to find out more.
+There are many ways to get involved: please visit the Bright Now website to find out more.

 Together with other environment and faith organisations we lobby for energy and climate policy reform in the UK.
 You can encourage your church congregation or group to take part in specific campaigns.
 For example, you could engage in letter-writing or hosting an event prior to the next general election to lobby political candidates to make strong commitments to tackle climate change.
 Further guidance is available at Hope for the Future.